Trump says he's cutting off all trade talks with Canada over anti-tariff ad

 "High tariffs inevitably lead to retaliation by foreign countries and the triggering of fierce trade wars," Reagan said, as quoted by the ad.

-CBS News has reached out to the White House, Global Affairs Canada, and the Ontario premier's office for comment.
+CBS News has reached out to the White House and Global Affairs Canada.

+Doug Ford, Ontario's premier, wrote Friday of the close ties between the U.S. and Canada.

+"Canada and the United States are friends, neighbours and allies.
+President Ronald Reagan knew that we are stronger together.
+God bless Canada and God bless the United States," Ford said in a social media post.

 Earlier Thursday, the Ronald Reagan Foundation said in a statement posted to X the ad used "selective audio" and "misrepresents the Presidential Radio Address."
 The foundation also said the government of Ontario didn't seek permission to use snippets from Reagan's address, and said it is "reviewing its legal options in this matter."